limmyzh/Bulk-add-watermark-to-image/README.md

 # Bulk-add-watermark-to-image
 Script for bulk adding of watermark logo to images.

+#### Limitations
-Limitations: Existing image should have a white background, as a white border will be added to each image when pasting the watermark.
+Existing image should have a white background, as a white border will be added to each image when pasting the watermark.
 This is to prevent the logo from clashing with the product.

 ## Example